Do you know where your money is going?

 Say hello to Truebill.

-Truebill is an app that will review your spending and notify you of subscriptions you can cancel.
+Truebill is a money-saving app that will review your spending and notify you of subscriptions you can cancel.

 And it doesn’t end there.

-Truebill will negotiate your bills to save money, monitor cable and internet outages to get you refunds, as well as provide other services to help you cut your expenses.
+Truebill will negotiate your monthly bills to save money, monitor cable and internet for service outages to get you refunds, get you bank fee refunds, as well as provide other services to help you cut your expenses.

-Users report on average saving $512 a year using this service.
+Users report on average annual savings of $512 a year using this service.

 And best of all, you only pay if Truebill saves you money.